KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -   `t` is a table
 -   `gcol` is a grouping column for the fill
 -   `tcol` is a time column in the data
--   `dict` is a dictionary defining fill behaviour, setting this to `::` will result in forward followed by reverse filling
+-   `dict` is a dictionary defining fill behavior, setting this to `::` will result in forward followed by reverse filling

 returns a table with columns filled according to assignment of keys in the dictionary `dict`, the null values are also encoded within a new column to maintain knowledge of the null positions.